RMDInc/LunaH_XC_FSW/README.md

 - Version 4.41 Added instructions and programs for testing the L2 FSW.

 - Version 4.42 Full release of L2 FSW.
 The instructions for running the Macro Test have been updated, as has the executable which tests the output packets from the run.

+- Version 4.43 Deleted unnecessary files from the repository.